 On the weekend of 30 – 31 January it will be your chance to take part in the Big Garden Birdwatch.
 David Hall was one of half a million people who took part last year, recording a vital snapshot of nature in the UK.

 Although we all like to encourage wildlife into the garden, creatures of a more inanimate nature can populate the landscape.
-Not all are native to the British Isles and Nathan James Dodd describes how your outdoor space can become quite a menagerie.
+Not all are native to the British Isles and David Coton describes how your outdoor space can become a haven for domestic, farmyard and wild animals.

 This is my guide on how to prepare your garden for the winter it's about to endure, I'll go over basic measures you can take to prevent any future problems from the dip in temperature.